klavinslab/aquaverse/docs/installation/index.md

 3. run Aquarium without Docker.

 The first strategy should work in most scenarios, and is what is covered in this document.
-Choose the second if you need to modify Aquarium in ways that we haven't yet allowed through the interface; see the developer documentation in the [Aquarium repository](https://github.com/klavinslab/aquarium).
+Choose the second if you need to modify Aquarium in ways that we haven't yet allowed through the interface; see the <a href="http://klavinslab.org/aquarium/development/">developer documentation</a>.
-The third is for people who want to bring Aquarium to life by the sweat of their brow –– the Dockerfile in the [Aquarium repository](https://github.com/klavinslab/aquarium) may be useful as a guide.
+The third is for people who want to bring Aquarium to life by the sweat of their brow –– the commands for this are in the Dockerfile in the [Aquarium repository](https://github.com/klavinslab/aquarium).

 ### Deployment basics